Colorado Rockies vs. Arizona Diamondbacks Results, Stats, and Recap - September 25, 2020 Gametracker

 The doubleheader was the third in 23 seasons at retractable-roof Chase Field.

 The first twinbill there was in 2012 against the Marlins because of a scheduling conflict.
 Arizona also hosted Texas in a scheduled doubleheader in 2013.
-The D-backs won all four of those games.
+The D-backs won all four of those games and are now 6-0 all-time in home doubleheader games.

 Diamondbacks: RHP Silvino Bracho was reinstated from the 45-day injured list as the 29th player for the doubleheader.
 He's coming back from Tommy John surgery and hasn't pitched in the big leagues since 2018. ...
 The team transferred RHP Corbin Martin (elbow surgery) to the 45-day injured list.